GedasFX/magic-sorting-system/README.md

 A. Sometimes Minecraft treats a stack of items as a "single item with 64 quantity" and thus it gets teleported as one item, to a single item frame.
 To fix this, you can "spread out" your stack of items in the drop-off chest, simply by holding down the left mouse button and dragging across the chest dialog, like this:

+**Q. What about 1.13 - 1.17 support?**

+A. There is no point in me releasing 1.13 - 1.16 support as the original author has these available under the releases of his repo.
+His versions stop at 1.16.5.
+As for 1.17, it is "part 1" of a two part release, with 1.18 being the second part.
+In my personal opinion, there is no reason to make and release a 1.17 version or even host a 1.17 server.

 ![Coal Distribution](https://pixlcore.com/software/mss/screenshots/coal-dist.png)

 This spread arrangement has a much better chance of load balancing between multiple item frame targets, because the game treats the items as multiple smaller stacks when the chest is broken.